 Some patients can develop abnormal behavior with adverse consequences related to opioid use, otherwise known as addiction.
 This is a separate condition from pain and is treated by specialists in Addiction Medicine.

-Most alternative therapies are not covered by traditional insurance plans.
+Alternative therapies may not be covered by traditional insurance plans.
 Researchers continue to study the effectiveness of these treatments, which are gaining in popularity.
-In addition to psychological counseling for program patients, UPMC Pain Management Program provides biofeedback, including training in breathwork, meditation, and mindfulness based stress reduction.
-If a patient does not have access to a pain psychologist, outpatient psychological counseling can be used to decrease suffering from pain across all diagnoses.
+In addition to psychological counseling for program patients, UPMC Chronic Pain Management Program provides biofeedback, including training in breathwork, meditation, and mindfulness based stress reduction.
+Outpatient psychological counseling can also be used to decrease suffering from pain across all diagnoses.